jaydenyoo/ling402_dhw_tracker/README.md

 5. If you want the program to be executed every time when bash starts up, answer 'Y' to remaining prompts.<br />

-6. When you are done with setup, execute main.sh.
+6. When you are done with setup, execute <b><i>main.sh</i></b>.
 If you selected automatic execution, the program will be executed automatically from bash's next start up.<br />

 7. To modify git credential, run ./dist/cred.sh<br />
 <br />